What is Study Abroad?

 International Exchange Programs offer students the opportunity to experience student life at one of USM’s fourteen partner universities around the world.
 Students pay Southern Miss in-state tuition and fees and receive the same benefits as a university student at the partner institution.
 Exchange programs are one to two semesters and earn up to 18 hours per semester.

-International internships are provided by the Office of Study Abroad’s affiliate partners EUSA and The Intern Group.
+International internships are provided by the Office of Study Abroad’s affiliate partner EUSA.
 These internship placements offer students the opportunity to gain both international work experience and USM credit.
 The International Internship Program is a group option for USM students.
 Through our partner, EUSA, students work with advisors to find the best placement within their field of study or interest.
-This program is 8-weeks long during the summer and is currently based in Dublin, Ireland.
-Students intern at a business or facility for 7 weeks (30 hours per week) with an orientation week immediately upon arrival.
+This program is 7-weeks long during the summer and is currently based in Dublin, Ireland.
+Students intern at a business or facility for 6 weeks (32 hours per week) with an orientation week immediately upon arrival.
 Students work closely with their internship advisor or professor of record to discuss coursework assignments and earn 6 hours of USM credit.
-The Intern Group provides individual internship opportunities abroad in various locations for various lengths of time and academic credit.

-There are other options if a student’s area of interest is not available through one of USM’s Exchange Programs, faculty-led programs, or internship options, students may consider a program through one of our affiliate partners: CIS Abroad or API Abroad.
+There are other options if a student’s area of interest is not available through one of USM’s programs, students may consider a program through one of our partner programs: CIS Abroad or API Abroad.
 These programs require approval from the Office of Study Abroad.
 Please request advising for additional information.